Nishat2006/surakshanet/README.md

 ## 📞 Support

 For issues or questions:

 1. Check this README first
 2. Review console logs in each terminal
 3. Verify all services are running
 4. Check browser console for frontend errors
+5. Review `backend/README.md` for backend-specific issues
+6. Review `QUICK_START_DATABASE.md` for database setup
-5. Open an issue on GitHub
+7. Open an issue on GitHub

 ---

+## 🙏 Acknowledgments

+- Built with modern web technologies
+- AI models trained on cybersecurity datasets
+- Blockchain implementation for immutable logging
+- Real-time monitoring and alerting capabilities

+---

-**Built with ❤️ for cybersecurity education and research**
+**Built with ❤️ for cybersecurity education, research, and enterprise security operations**